DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>As the keep shrinks behind you, the chains of the two gate towers shriek and groan, rusted machinery grinding as it slowly heaves the drawbridge back into the air.
 The carriage rounds a bend in the road—and the sound of the drawbridge slamming shut echoes through the mountains.
 </div>

 ***Milestone.*** Dining with Strahd and vanquishing Varushka completes a story milestone.
 When the players depart Ravenloft, award each player 3,500 XP.
-This will bring the players to level 7.
+(This should bring the players to 7th level.)
 Award each player an additional 500 XP if they reunited Varushka with Katarina’s necklace and retrieved Varushka’s hidden cache.